Michigan Workers Comp Claims: Eligibility, Filing and Appeals

 Lost Wages and Decreased Wages

 If you are unable to work due to your injury or disease, you are entitled to benefits to compensate for your lost wages.
-This is a weekly monetary payment to you of up to 80% of your post-tax average weekly wage.
+This is a weekly monetary payment of approximately 80% of your post-tax average weekly wage.
+However, the weekly benefit cannot exceed a maximum set by law each year, which is $870 for 2017.

-If you do return to work after your injury, but you earn less than you did at the time of your injury, you will receive some monetary benefit to account for your loss of earning power.
+If you do return to work after your injury, but you earn less than you did at the time of your injury, you will receive partial benefits to account for your loss of earning power.
+These benefits are 80% of the difference in your wages, subject to the same maximum mentioned above.

 Your lost-wage benefits, by law, must start no later than fourteen days after your employer has notice of your disability.